 For some reason I have never really baked with pears.
-I love enjoying them fresh, but I have yet to experiment with them much in baking.
-I know now that I shouldn’t have waited so long!
-This honey pear crisp is so good.
+I love enjoying them fresh, and I like eating pear desserts that other people have made.
+However, I have yet to experiment with them much in baking of my own.

-I found myself with a bunch of pears that needed to be used before we left for the weekend.
-Since apple crisp is a favorite around here, it only seemed natural that the first pear recipe I tried would be a crisp.
-While I normally prefer a thick layer of topping on my crisp, this light layer is just right for the delicate flavor of pears.
+I recently found myself with a bunch of pears that needed to be used before we left for a weekend.
+Since apple crisp is a favorite around here, it only seemed natural that one of the first pear recipe I tried would be a crisp.
+I switched up the base of my apple crisp and got to work.

 Since crisps are quick to make, it is easy to throw this seasonal honey pear crisp together for a quick dessert for unexpected company or just to enjoy after a long day!

 - 4 C pears, diced

-- ½ tbsp fresh lemon juice
+- 1/2 tbsp fresh lemon juice

 - 1/4 C honey

 - 1 tbsp cornstarch

 - 2/3 C white whole wheat or all-purpose flour

-- ½ C quick oats
+- 1/2 C quick oats

-- ¼ C brown sugar
+- 1/4 C brown sugar

-- ½ tsp cinnamon
+- 1/2 tsp cinnamon

 - 1/8 tsp salt

-- ¼ C butter, cold and cut into pieces
+- 1/4 C butter, cold and cut into pieces

 - Whisk together flour, oats, brown sugar, cinnamon, and salt.
 Cut in butter until mixture resembles coarse crumbs.

-- Bake for 15-20 minutes or until filling is bubbly and topping is golden brown.
+- Bake for 25-30 minutes or until filling is bubbly and topping is golden brown.

 - Allow to cool for 15 minutes before serving warm.